-The applicants disagree with the proposed rewording of RoHS Exemption 7(a).
-Further, they disagree with the need to reword the existing RoHS-2 exemption 7(a) and they voiced concerns with splitting the exemption into multiple sub-sections.
+10 Knowles et al. 2016a "Answers to first questionnaire to all stakeholders, document "Exe_7(a)Questionnaire-1_All-Applicants_Knowles-et-al_2016-02-16.pdf", received via e-mail by Dr. Otmar Deubzer, Fraunhofer IZM, from Stephen Hopwood, Knowles Capacitors, on 25 February 2016" unpublished manuscript, Answers to first questionnaire to all stakeholders splitting the exemption into multiple sub-sections.
 In order to maintain a simple exemption renewal process, they also object to the proposed inclusion of an expiry date for any application that is less than the 5 years allowed under RoHS 2.
-They further urge Oeko-Institut and Fraunhofer IZM to recommend to maintain consistent wording for RoHS exemption 7(a) and ELV exemption 8(e) based upon the wording included in the related European Commission's draft legislative proposal to amend ELV's Annex II currently under scrutiny by the European Parliament and the Council of the EU.
+They further urge Oeko-Institut and Fraunhofer IZM to recommend to maintain consistent wording for RoHS exemption 7(a) and ELV exemption 8(e) based upon the wording included in the related European Commission's draft legislative proposal to amend ELV's Annex II currently under scrutiny by the European Parliament and the Council of the EU.18